 Mid summer brings us tomatoes, peppers, cucumbers, eggplant, corn, and melon.
 Fall comes on with squashes, beets, cauliflower, broccoli, kale, and potatoes.
 We plant for diversity, and everyone learns something about some of the less popular vegetables like turnips, brussel sprouts, or patty pan squash.
 Usually the freshness factor wins over those who try “new” things out, but we do our best anyway to pile on the favorites: carrots, strawberries, lettuce, cukes, peas, and those little orange cherry tomatoes- Sungolds!

-Although we love to see everyone out at the farm as often as possible, we offer delivery to both South Portland and Portland on Tuesdays.
+Although we love to see everyone out at the farm as often as possible, we offer delivery to Cape Elizabeth South Portland and Portland on Tuesdays.
 (There is a $75 fee.)

 If you choose to come to the farm, you pick-up your weekly harvest on either Tuesday or Friday, between 2:00PM and 7:00PM.